-Better integration of non-financial misconduct (into staff fitness and propriety assessments, conduct of business rules and suitability criteria for firms

-The proposals would apply to all regulated firms with a 'Part 4A permission,' i.e., authorized firms, with the exception of credit rating agencies, payment services and e-money firms, and will include NFM within conduct rules, fit and proper assessments for employees and senior personnel, and suitability guidance on threshold conditions.
-The requirements are all framed within the guiding principle that NFM is misconduct and not a principle in and of itself, and will make it clear that misconduct within the workplace, and similarly serious behavior in a person's private life, can also be relevant.
+Better integration of non-financial misconduct ("NFM") into staff fitness and propriety assessments, conduct of business rules and suitability criteria for firms e-money firms and will include NFM within conduct rules, fit and proper assessments for employees and senior personnel and suitability guidance on threshold conditions.
+The requirements are all framed behind the guiding principle that NFM is misconduct and not a principle in and of itself and will make it clear that misconduct within the workplace, and similarly serious behaviour in a person's private life can also be relevant.
 Proposed expansions to the scope of conduct rules will make it clear that serious instances of NFM may amount to breaches of those rules.
-Also proposed is consideration of material NFM and its impact on a firm's ability to satisfy the threshold conditions for doing business when applying for authorization.
+Also proposed is consideration of material NFM and its impact on a firm's ability to satisfy the threshold conditions for doing business when applying for authorisation.